palani-johnson/typst-cv/modern-cv/resume.typ

   title-link: "https://www.fbin.com/",
 )

+#let fbin-items = (
+  copilot-chat-agents: [
+    - *Copilot Chat Agents:* Configured Microsoft Copilot LLM Agents for internal use by the consumer support team, leveraging Azure Copilot Studio, AI Foundry, and LangChain.
+  ],
+  faucet-id: [
+    - *Faucet ID:* Designed and implemented a backend system, API, management frontend, and training pipeline for Moen's _Faucet ID_ image recognition model.
+Collaborated with a Lead Business Consultant to optimize database architecture, streamline server operations, and migrate processes to Azure Kubernetes Service.
+Key components include FastAPI for the Rest APIs, HTMX for frontend reactivity, Keras/Tensorflow for training, and Onnx for model inference.
+  ],
+  neighborhood: [
+    - *Neighborhood:* built integrations from Fortunes Brands' _Neighborhood_ web component library for Next.js and React applications
+  ],
+  fpg: [
+    - *FPG:* Maintained and enhanced Therma-Tru's pricebook generator (_FPG_), focusing on a serverless C\# Azure Function for automated Excel report generation.
+  ],
+)

 #resume-item[
   As a member of the FBIN's Emergent Technologies (skunkworks) team and AI/ML team:
-  - *Faucet ID:* Designed and implemented a backend system, API, and management frontend using FastAPI for Moen's _Faucet ID_, an image recognition model.
-Collaborated with a Lead Business Consultant to optimize database architecture, streamline server operations, and migrate processes to Azure Kubernetes Service.
-  - *Neighborhood:* built integrations from Fortunes Brands' _Neighborhood_ web component library for Next.js and React applications.
-  - *FPG:* Maintained and enhanced Therma-Tru's pricebook generator (_FPG_), focusing on a serverless C\# Azure Function for automated Excel report generation.
+  #fbin-items.copilot-chat-agents
+  #fbin-items.faucet-id
+  #fbin-items.neighborhood
 ]

 #resume-entry(